barkloaf/dotfiles/README.md

 All packages are in the official Arch repositories or the Arch User Repository as named unless otherwise linked
 * `baobab`: GTK-based directory tree analyzer
 * `code`: Open source build of Visual Studio Code (vscode) editor
+    * `code-features`: Unblocks some features in `code`
+    * `code-marketplace`: Enables the marketplace in `code`
         * https://marketplace.visualstudio.com/items?itemName=arcticicestudio.nord-visual-studio-code: Nord theme for Visual Studio Code
 * `gtk2fontsel`: GTK-based font preview tool
 * `lightdm`: Display manager.
 I don't actually <i>recommend</i> `lightdm` because it breaks often, but unfortunately it is very customizable
     * `accountsservice`: D-Bus interface for user account query and manipulation.
 Can be used by `lightdm` to gather information such as profile picture, etc.